jnai-team/potato-diseases-dataset/README.md

 ## Data size

-All images are in 256x256 pixels.
+All images are in 256x256 pixels, RGB.

 ### Train data